FedericoGalanti/BTToy/README.md

 list.

 ## Disclaimer
 This is by any means NOT a full stable app.
 It is a toy case for which behavior is as intended by my starting specifics.
-Any modifications of the following code are beyond my responsibility, both in functionality or possible misusages.
+Any external modifications of the following code are beyond my responsibility, both in functionality or possible misusages.
 The project itself can be considered as a starting point for major projects involving BLE, Android Beacon Library and other similar technologies.